ServusCarolus/tl-switch/README.md

         PATH="/opt/tex/$USER/bin:$PATH"
     fi

 Another approach would put the snippet in everyone's `.bashrc`, then add `source .bashrc` to everyone's `.profile`.
 That would renew the path environment every time one opens a terminal.
 Or one can set terminals to open a login shell.
+Consider also visiting the (hidden) files in `/etc/skel` if making new users on a server in order to make changes automatically, but know what you are doing.

 When editing root's `.bashrc`, remember to use `su`, `sudo su`, or specify `/root/.bashrc` as the file.
 Otherwise `sudo nano ~/.bashrc` refers to the user's `.bashrc` file instead.